Beata Island

-Beata Island (Isla Beata) is a small island on the Caribbean Sea, located 7 km southwest from Cape Beata.
+Beata Island (Isla Beata) is a small island in the Caribbean Sea, located 7 km southwest from Cape Beata.
 Some 12 km southwest of it lies the smaller Alto Velo Island.
 It is politically part of the Dominican Republic, and is roughly triangle-shaped and fairly flat, with an approximate area of 41 km2.

 The island, along with Alto Velo Island, is part of the UNESCO Biosphere Reserve named the Jaragua National Park.

 History

 Beata Island was discovered by Europeans during the second voyage of Christopher Columbus in 1494.
 Originally populated by Taíno natives, the island became a colonial asset of the Captaincy General of Santo Domingo and the greater Spanish Empire.
 The island was the site of various military engagements between the Spanish and roving pirates.